dtsema/Goal-Tree/README.md

 # Goal-Tree
 Android productivity app that allows you to track your time doing certain activities and set goals while viewing your progress to your goals.
+(Pending app store approval)

 Features:
   * Time individual tasks